TylerStilson/docs/v22.1/row-level-ttl.md

 {% include {{page.version.version}}/sql/row-level-ttl.md %}

-Writing and managing scheduled jobs from the application layer to mark rows as expired and perform the necessary deletions can become complicated due to the need to avoid negative performance impact on foreground application queries.

-By using Row-Level TTL, you can avoid the complexity of balancing the timeliness of the deletions vs. the effect of those deletions on database performance when processing foreground traffic from your application.
+By using Row-Level TTL, you can avoid the complexity of writing and managing scheduled jobs from the application layer to mark rows as expired and perform the necessary deletions.
+Doing it yourself can become complicated due to the need to balance the timeliness of the deletions vs. the potentially negative performance impact of those deletions on foreground traffic from your application.

 Use cases for row-level TTL include: